-A dangerous vulnerability in the Linux kernel is at the heart of a recent attack on the Debian Project's development servers.
+A dangerous vulnerability in the Linux kernel is at the heart of a recent attack on the Debian Project's development

 The flaw, an integer overflow in the "brk" system call, enabled an attacker to compromise four Debian servers, sniff several passwords and install a root kit used to hit other servers.

 Debian said that the servers housing its code base were not attacked.